CodeWithNous/Nous/Documentation/Functions/CHAIN.md

 <sub>Authored by the Nous team</sub>

-Usage: `CHAIN (path/filename.nu)`
+Usage: `CHAIN (path/filename.nu | [<flag(s)>])`

 The CHAIN function is a combination of the RUN and EXIT functions.
 It executes the designated script, and then immediately ceases the execution of the current script.
+The CHAIN function can also execute scripts using the same flags as the RUN function.

 Example:
 ```